michael-ab/Regatta/Training/Compute & Operators/Index Lookup vs. Full Scan.md

 ### ChatGPT

+> [!NOTE]
+> In most database systems, the creation of indexes is not automatic based on inserted queries.
+Instead, the user typically needs to explicitly create indexes using the `CREATE INDEX` statement.
+This allows the user to define which columns to index and the type of index to use (e.g., B-tree, hash, etc.).

 In a database, index lookup and full scan are two methods used to retrieve data from tables.
 Understanding the difference between them is crucial for optimizing query performance.